 Gifts made to charities, specifically, are exempt from gift tax.

-Generally speaking, lifetime gifts to charities can result in an income tax deduction for you.
+Generally speaking, lifetime gifts to qualified charitable organizations can result in an income tax deduction for you.
 But before you make a sizable gift, be sure to seek tax advice.
 You're eligible for itemized deductions for charitable contributions up to a certain percentage of your adjusted gross income for cash contributions.
 Another limit applies for contributions of appreciated securities or property in any one year.
-You may be able to carry forward amounts that exceed the limit and deduct them over the next five years.
+These limits may be further reduced depending on whether you are making gifts directly to a public charity, a private foundation, or using other charitable strategies (some of which we discuss below).
+In situations where you are unable to use the full deduction in one year, you may be able to carry forward amounts that exceed the limit and deduct them over the next five years.

 Highly appreciated securities may be good candidates to give to charity during your lifetime; in addition to the income tax deduction, you bypass the capital gains tax that would be owed if you cashed them in yourself.